AkeemNS88/FoodLog/README.md

 ## To Do

--Calories total for the day (solved)
+-*Calories total for the day (solved)*

--Archive system for week at a glance (solved, day to day tracking)
+-*Archive system for week at a glance (solved, day to day tracking)*

--Breaking apart into days (solved see above)
+-*Breaking apart into days (solved see above)*

+-Create Auth for User accounts

+-Allow users to track caloric intake and macro goals

+-Create method by which users are able to track goal remainders daily

+-Brainstorming further ideas..